Companies offering products or professional services these days have enough departments already, why is there a need for one more – Customer Success?

 To measure your churn rate for a given time period, you first note down the number of customers you had at the beginning, and the number you had left at the end.
 The difference is the number of people who left you in that period of time, and that is also your customer churn.

-Customer churn rate can help you evaluate your customer success strategy on a more periodic basis, plus, if you had undertaken certain experimental steps, you would be able to gauge how they were received by users.
+Customer churn can help you evaluate your customer success strategy on a more periodic basis, plus, if you had undertaken certain experimental steps, you would be able to gauge how they were received by users.

 5. Customer Retention Cost